tekhnus/misc/funny/zlisp/README.md

 is separated from the compiler.
 The base language, the bytecode and the process of compiling the former into the latter are now host-agnostic.

+April 2022: the pointer type is eliminated in favour of plain integers;
+the FFI-related functions are moved from the base implementation to host implementation and are significantly refactored.
+Bytecode generator now writes the whole program onto a linear memory slice.
+Bytecode-to-datum converter is implemented.
+Python interpreter is implemented.